readium/annotations/README.md

 ## 1. Annotation

 ### 1.1.
 Annotation Object

-Annotations are modelled after the [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) and adopt its JSON-LD syntax.

-This document defines a profile of the W3C Annotation Data Model by defining a subset of the properties allowed in this model and adding a few properties.

 This document retains the following annotation properties from the W3C Annotation Data Model: